 They provide all the tools you would ever need and a live community of over 1 million people worldwide.
 No waiting for forum responses.
 Your questions are answered almost immediately.

-The best thing about Wealthy Affiliate is their offer of a free starter membership.
+The best thing is their free starter membership.
 With just your name and email, your new membership allows you access to everything on the platform, plus 2 free websites.
 This way you can check it out and decide if it’s for you, no investment necessary.

 If you decide the premium membership is worth it (and I know you will…), it’s only $49 per month or $359 per year (a 40% savings).
 And no upsells.
 Their price hasn’t changed since 2005.

-So why not try Wealthy Affiliate?
+So why not check it out?
 There’s no waiting, no large investment, and everything you need to become successful with your blog.
 Watch your blog grow into a full-time income (if that’s your wish), or create a passive income for your future.
 It’s an exciting time to start an online business.
 There’s no reason why you can’t become as successful as Ruth Soukup.